Birth Control Awareness: The Positive & Negative Effects of Hormonal Birth Control

 The synthetic estrogen in birth control can contribute to candida (yeast) overgrowth and other infections.
 Estradiol (E2) stimulates colonization of the vagina by Candida albicans.
 Estrogen and candida bind to each other, and high levels of estrogen promote candida infection.
 The impact candida has on our pH, hormones and vaginal flora can create fertility challenges, and increase the contraction of STD's.

 Birth control can cause weight fluctations in some women.
-This can be attributed to changes in your sex hormone levels, metabolism and your appetite.
+This can be attributed to changes in your sex hormone levels, your metabolism, appetite and your mood.

 When taking birth control there is an increased risk of elevated blood pressure.
 Birth control is still a drug, which means there are still synthetic and foreign inorganic chemicals in it.
 This will contribute to more toxin circulating in your blood, which in turn raises your blood pressure.
 Have your blood pressure checked regularly.